-This period is reduced for acquisitions of a significant stake equal to or higher than 1% but lower than 5% of the Company's capital.
-If the CNMV does not issue a statement within ten working days after the date the information is relayed or from the date any additional information required by the entity is delivered, the acquisition will be understood to have been approved.
+This period is reduced for acquisitions of a significant stake equal to or higher than 1% but lower than 5%, or equal to or greater than 5% but less than 10%, of the Company's capital.
+If the CNMV does not issue a statement within ten working days or thirty working days, respectively, after the date the information is relayed or from the date any additional information required by the CNMV is delivered, the acquisition will be understood that no objection exists.